-Our water treatment plants are using a new, safer, disinfection technology -- On-Site Generation of Bleach (OSG).
-We mix salt with water to create a brine and the brine passes through an electrical cell to produce the chlorine bleach.
+We use a new, safer, disinfection technology -- On-Site Generation of Bleach (OSG).
+We mix salt with water to create a brine, which passes through an electrical cell to produce chlorine bleach.
 This new technology replaces the use, transport, and storage of chlorine gas, and makes our community and our workplaces safer.